Sharon Carr: Murder of Katie Rackliff

-On 7 June 1992, Carr randomly stabbed 18-year-old apprentice hairdresser Katie Rackliff to death as she walked home in the early hours from Ragamuffins nightclub in Camberley.
-In total, Carr stabbed Rackliff, who was a stranger to her, 32 times with a 6 and a half inch knife through her ribs, in her heart and in her vagina and anus.
-Some of her jewellery was then stolen.
-Following the attack, Rackliff's body was taken by Carr and some associates and driven to Farnborough, where she was dragged along a road and then dumped by a cemetery wall.
-The body was found later that morning by a group of boys.
+In the early hours of 7 June 1992, Carr randomly stabbed 18-year-old apprentice hairdresser Katie "Kate" Rackliff to death as the latter walked home from Ragamuffins nightclub in Camberley.
+Carr stabbed Rackliff—who was a stranger to her—32 times with a six-and-a-half-inch knife through her ribs, in her heart and in her vagina and anus.
+Some of Rackliff's jewellery was then stolen.
+Rackliff's body was taken by Carr and some accomplices and driven to Farnborough, where she was dragged along a road and then dumped by a cemetery wall.
+A group of boys found the body later that morning.

 When police investigated the killing, they noted the brutality of the attack.
 Some of the knife blows that Rackliff had suffered had gone straight through her body.
 Her sexual organs had been mutilated, and officers found that her clothes had been pulled up, but there was no sign of sexual assault.
-Due to the nature and severity of the injuries inflicted, and the fact that the attack appeared to be sexually motivated, police believed the attacker to be a fully grown male.
-In part because of this, the real killer went unidentified and the case went initially unsolved.
+Due to the nature and severity of the injuries inflicted and the fact that the attack appeared to be sexually motivated, police believed the attacker to be an adult male.
+In part because of this, the real killer went unidentified, and the case went initially unsolved.

 Stabbing of pupil

-With Carr not apprehended, she returned to school, but was excluded twice in early 1994.
-Two years to the day after Rackliff's murder, on 7 June 1994, Carr attacked 13-year-old fellow pupil Ann-Marie Clifford with a knife for no apparent reason in the toilets at Collingwood College Comprehensive School, Surrey.
-Clifford was stabbed in the back, which punctured her lung, and she nearly died as a result of her injuries.
-The attack was only stopped when five students entered the toilets and intervened, which probably saved the victim's life.
-Clifford said that Carr was smiling and appeared happy during the attack on her.

-Carr was quickly arrested and told officers that she enjoyed stabbing cats and had beheaded a dog.
+With Carr not apprehended, she returned to school but was excluded twice in early 1994.
+On 7 June 1994, the second anniversary of Rackliff's murder, Carr attacked a 13-year-old fellow pupil with a knife, for no apparent reason, in the toilets at Collingwood College Comprehensive School.
+Carr stabbed the victim in the back, causing a lung puncture; the attack was stopped when five students entered the toilets and intervened.
+The victim said that Carr was smiling and appeared happy during the attack.
+Carr did not return home that day and was found on school grounds the next morning; after being arrested, she told officers that she enjoyed stabbing cats and had beheaded a dog.

 Initial imprisonment and further attacks

 After arrest, Carr was sent to a medical assessment centre, where she tried to strangle two members of staff.
-She was charged with two counts of actual bodily harm for this in addition to the charges for her attack on Clifford.
-She was convicted in December 1994 and sentenced to be detained at Her Majesty's pleasure.
+She was charged with two counts of actual bodily harm for this in addition to the charges for the attack at Collingwood College.
+She was convicted in December 1994 and sentenced to be detained "at Her Majesty's pleasure".
 She was initially held in various psychiatric units but continued to regularly seriously assault other females, and so was transferred to an all-boys unit at Aycliffe Secure Centre.
-In September 1995, she was transferred to Bullwood Hall young offenders' institution, where it was thought her aggressive and sexualised behaviour could be better managed.
+In September 1995, she was transferred to Bullwood Hall young offenders' institution in Essex, where it was thought her aggressive and sexualised behaviour could be better managed.